douglasmakey/shelldon/README.md

 Yes, another CLI with GPT features.
 Shelldon is not intended to be a full GPT client from the terminal; there are a couple of CLIs much better for that and also a lot of applications and even the OpenAI ChatGPT apps.
 Shelldon is to solve some personal use cases and it is very useful for me; I hope it could be useful for you too.
 Also, I made it to have fun playing with Rust!

+> [!IMPORTANT]
+> One of the features that other tools were missing for my use case is the ability to use custom prompts for specific tasks that I need.
+For that reason, I created Shelldon with the ability to manage prompts and use them whenever you want for specific tasks.
+You can read more about this [here](https://github.com/douglasmakey/shelldon?tab=readme-ov-file#handling-prompts).
+Also, I plan to extend it with plugins to integrate more complex workflows.

 ## Installation

 ### Building from Source